 What if a Parent Can’t Pay for Nursing Home Care?

-What if a parent can’t pay for nursing home care?
-Some family caregivers worry about what might happen next when elderly parents need more and more help to live at home.
-Learn how the care needs of aging parents advance and the steps to obtain nursing home care for aging parents.
+Family caregivers worry about what might happen next when elderly parents need more help living at home.
+The care needs of aging parents can advance, so it’s important to know the steps to obtain nursing home care for them.

 Caregivers can view increasing time commitments to care for parents as a progressive timeline.
 Being a caregiver has a beginning, a middle, and an end.